Ayurvedic Detoxification: How to Cleanse Safely

 - Spices: ginger, turmeric, coriander, fennel and fenugreek.
 These spices help open up the channels and support the flow of toxins from the skin, urinary tract, colon and liver.

 3. Choose foods according to your body type or imbalances.
 This will help regulate your agni.
-For more information on diets and foods for pacifying each of the three doshas, visit the foods section.
+For more information on diets and foods for pacifying each of the three doshas, visit the recipes section.

 4. Drink plenty of hot water throughout the day to flush toxins out of the body through the urine.
 Or better still, choose one of the detoxifying herbal waters mentioned later in this newsletter.